RobertTalbert/roberttalbert.github.io/_posts/2018-02-06-adhdld-online-blended.md

 ## What questions does this paper try to answer?

-First, some terminology. _Online_ courses mean courses where 100% of the teaching and learning take place through intentional online activities. _Blended_ (sometimes called "hybrid") courses are those where some significant percentage, usually more than 20% but less than 100%, of teaching and learning is done online, and the rest is done through face-to-face meetings.
-(The lower limit is usually defined by individual institutions and often is between 15% and 30%.)
+First, some terminology. _Online_ courses are those in which 100% of the teaching and learning take place through intentional online activities. _Blended_ (sometimes called "hybrid") courses are those where some significant percentage, usually more than 20% but less than 100%, of teaching and learning is done online, and the rest is done through face-to-face meetings.

 The questions that this paper addresses are: